Tracie Thoms: Career

-Thoms is known for her role of Mahandra McGinty in the television show Wonderfalls.
-She also played the part of Sasha in the US version of the television series As If, which was cancelled after three episodes.
-In 2005, she was added to the cast of the CBS crime drama Cold Case, as the homicide detective, Kat Miller.
-Thoms has also made guest appearances on Law & Order and The Shield.
+Thoms is known for her role as Mahandra McGinty in the comedy/drama television series Wonderfalls.
+She also played the part of Sasha in the American version of the television series As If, which was cancelled after three episodes.
+In 2005, Thoms was added to the cast of the CBS crime drama Cold Case, as homicide detective Kat Miller.
+She has also made guest appearances on Law & Order and The Shield.

 Thoms has appeared in several movies, most notably in the film adaptation of the Broadway musical Rent in which she plays Joanne Jefferson, lawyer and lover of Maureen Johnson (Idina Menzel).
-She took over the role from Fredi Walker, who played Joanne in the original Broadway production of Rent but, at age 43, was deemed too old to reprise the role.
-Prior to being cast as Joanne, Thoms had considered herself a fan of the show, having seen it on Broadway several times.
+This reflected the request of Fredi Walker, who played Joanne in the original Broadway production of Rent, to the filmmakers that Joanne still be depicted as Black even though Walker herself, at 43, was too old to reprise the part.

 She was featured in the 2002 Comedy Central film Porn 'n Chicken and the 2004 films Brother to Brother and The Warrior Class.
 Thoms appeared in the 2006 film version of The Devil Wears Prada as Lily.
-Thoms has completed filming on the City Lights Pictures movie Descent along with Rent co-stars Wilson Jermaine Heredia and Rosario Dawson and will soon begin filming Jimmie with co-stars Vanessa Williams and Brian McKnight.
+Thoms filmed the City Lights Pictures movie Descent along with Rent co-stars Wilson Jermaine Heredia and Rosario Dawson and was set to begin filming Jimmie with co-stars Vanessa Williams and Brian McKnight.
 She appeared in Quentin Tarantino's Death Proof, alongside Zoë Bell, Rosario Dawson and Mary Elizabeth Winstead.